-Are you a go-getter who is already motivated and fully committed to a regular workout routine but you are hitting a plateau, getting bored or simply want to take the guess work out of your daily exercise plan?
+Are you a go-getter who is already motivated and fully committed to a regular workout routine, but you’re hitting a plateau, getting bored or simply want to take the guesswork out of your daily exercise plan?
 Let’s take a look at some simple solutions you can try to overcome your personal obstacles!

 Pros: can be used anytime and anywhere, provides visuals and written instructions for workouts, often motivational and educational, may help track exercise and progress